 LEAP Application Information and FAQ

-The DEng program is designed for experienced professionals pursuing applied, high-impact research within an organizational or entrepreneurial setting.
-As a selective program with individualized support, admission is based on project fit, supervisory capacity, and program readiness.
-We encourage all prospective applicants to meet with our program team well in advance of submitting an application.
-These one-on-one conversations help:
+The DEng is designed for experienced technical professionals pursuing applied, high-impact research within an organizational or entrepreneurial context.
+As a selective program with individualized support, admission is based on project fit, faculty alignment, and program readiness.

-• explore supervisor alignment
+• explore alignment with faculty advisors and mentors

-• review funding options
+• review funding options and pathways

 • determine whether the DEng is the right fit for your goals